cyberphone/qr-replacement/README.md

 A component that does require specific security measures is the mobile device.
 However, these are application specific.
-For an authentication scheme like shown in the Architectural Overview, an alert message `"this is your first login to 'xyz.com', do you want to continue"` seems appropriate.
+For an authentication scheme like shown in the [architectural overview](#architectural-overview), an alert message `"this is your first login to 'xyz.com', do you want to continue"` seems appropriate.